Soil To Slice is a participation project that runs alongside the crop research and the locally-controlled production of a grain and flour supply.

 Harvest and Threshing 2016

-All of the community-grown grain was harvested during September 2016.
+All of the community-grown grain was harvested during September 2016 and 2017.
 Some groups had very small samples, which could be threshed by hand.
 Three groups threshed at the Royal Botanic Garden Edinburgh’s Harvest Festival event.

 The threshing machine was commissioned from a UK company that usually exports machinery of this scale to Africa.
 Technology of the appropriate scale is an essential part of developing a fair-trade, locally-controlled short supply chain.